swade1987/google-developer-group-demo/README.md

 3. [Fotia (Golang application used to demo Prometheus alerts)](https://github.com/swade1987/fotia)

 We will then proceed to cause Prometheus to fire alerts to Slack based upon interaction with Fotia.

+## Prerequisites

+A list of prerequisities for Mac can be found [here](docs/1-mac-prerequisities.md)

+A list of prerequisities for Windows can be found [here](docs/2-windows-prerequisities.md)